 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in North Dakota share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-- West Fargo
+- West Fargo (Photos | Homes For Sale)

-How We Determined The Richest Places In North Dakota
+How We Determined The Richest Places In North Dakota For 2018

-However, we don’t think that one statistic wholly encompasses what it means to be one of the “richest places”.
-So we looked at this set of criteria from the 2010-2014 American Community Survey:
+However, we don’t believe that one statistic wholly encompasses what it means to be one of the ‘richest places’.
+So we looked at this set of criteria from the newly released 2012-2016 American Community Survey:

 - Poverty Level